 Allow the Spirit of Pentecost, the Holy Ghost of Acts, to be a part of your life as a believer in Christ; to actively invite Him into your heart and life.
-Scripture reveals that He will teach you all things, and bring all things to your remembrance (John 14:26), help you to witness (John 15:26), and inspire and speak through you (2 Peter 1:21).
+He will teach you all things, and bring all things to your remembrance (John 14:26), help you to witness (John 15:26), and inspire and speak through you (2 Peter 1:21).

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.